sasq64/sasq64.github.io/cpp-javascript.md

 {% endhighlight %}

-Objects that are designed like this should be passed by value, and does normally not need to be created using *new* or *delete*.
-They will also not leak memory and basically work like objects in a garbage collected language such as *python*.
+Notice that our bitmap will also not leak memory and basically works like objects in a garbage collected language such as *python*.

 LAMBDAS AS CLOSURES
 -------------------

-Our *by-value* classes means we can now treat lambdas as closures.
-By this I mean that variables captured by the lambda function will be retained, even if the variables captured goes out of scope.
+Our *by-value* classes means we can now *treat lambdas as closures*.
+By this I mean that variables captured by a lambda function will be retained, even if the variables captured goes out of scope.

 {% highlight c++ %}